 Both the intricate graphic score and the superterrestrial music distinguish and elevate Crocker/JOYFULTALK as a creator/producer/performer who’s been integrating sonic, artistic and sculptural practices into unique installation, environmental and recorded works for the past 15 years.
 A Separation Of Being is a career-defining conceptual and compositional endeavour that finds one of Canada’s most iconoclastic experimental music minds sublimated into a work of entrancing rigour and dynamism.
 Thanks for listening.

 released March 13, 2020

-Composed, performed, and recorded by Jay Crocker at The Prism Ship in Crousetown, Nova Scotia.
+Recorded and mixed by Jay Crocker at the Prism Ship in Crousetown Nova Scotia

-Mastered by Jesse Zubot at The Britannia Beach Bunker
+Strings performed and recorded by Jesse Zubot at The Deep Bay Bunker